 Surveys are scheduled by building or complex (in the case of Health Sciences), and then by department.
 Following the survey, reports are provided directly to each responsible party, usually a principal investigator or lab manager.

-After each lab survey and within two days of conducting the survey, EH&S sends the principal investigator a laboratory survey report which lists each deficiency and the party responsible for correcting it.
-Deficiencies should be corrected within 45 days and reported back to EH&S as corrected.
+After each lab survey and within two days of conducting the survey, EH&S sends the principal investigator a laboratory survey report which lists each finding and the party responsible for correcting it.
+Findings should be corrected within 45 days and reported back to EH&S as corrected.
 We recognize some issues may take longer to address.

-View a Sample Lab Survey Checklist here.
-You can also view in depth explanations of the requirements specified on the checklist, self-help tools, and references to the codes driving them here.
+View a Sample Lab Survey Checklist.
+You can also view in depth explanations of the requirements specified on the checklist, self-help tools, and references to the codes driving them on the Checklist Explanations Web page.

 After about 30 days, EH&S will close out its evaluation and send a summary of unresolved issues to the department chair or other responsible party for follow up.